rdlauer/articles/blues/dotnet-tinyclr/NET Developer? You're an IoT Developer Too!.md

 For .NET developers, this opens up an entire new world of embedded development.
 We can use the tools (Visual Studio) and languages (C#) that we've been using for years, all without worrying about the low-level hardware issues that can easily confound even the most dedicated embedded engineer.

 It does come with a catch though.
 Neither nanoFramework nor TinyCLR provide access to the full .NET Common Language Runtime (CLR), and they only provide a subset of the .NET base class libraries and APIs.
+This is primarily because of the memory constraints on these microcontrollers.

 What about the differences between nanoFramework and TinyCLR?
 At a high level they boil down down to the following: